 Claims that an Apple AR headset is in the works at Apple stretch back some years and a number of reports have appeared presenting evidence that the project is well underway at Apple.
 In fact, the project even has a code-name - T288.

-There have been rumours that Apple has been making AR/VR related hires some time.
+If that's what he is doing, Riccio has a team of experts to manage.
+Apple has been making AR/VR related hires for some time.
 Back in November 2016 a Business Insider source claimed that Apple has hired an expert in head-mounted displays (HMDs).

 Also in November 2016, a Bloomberg report claimed Apple had ordered a small number of "near-eye displays" for internal testing displays.